rjrudin/ml-migration-starter/README.md

 1. Defaults to writing to MarkLogic using localhost/8000/admin/admin
 1. Has a Gradle task for launching the migration - "./gradlew migrate"

-The fact that this talks to MySQL by default is only so you can kick the tires on it as quickly as possible.
+The fact that this talks to MySQL by default is only so you can kick the tires on it.
 It is of course expected that if you're not using MySQL, you'll remove the MySQL JDBC driver and add your own.

 ## How do I try this out?

-To try this out locally with the default configuration for MySQL, just do the following:
+To try this out locally with the default configuration for MySQL, just do the following (if you don't want to bother with the MySQL demonstration, scroll down to the section on trying this out with your own database):

 1. Clone this repo
 1. Install and start MySQL